persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

   - github-pages
   - azure
   - ci-cd
+  - c#
 ---

-ASP.NET Core 2.2 Web API with Vue 3 and Angular clients using JWT Authentication for Login
+ASP.NET Core 2.2 Web API with C# towards Vue 3 and Angular clients using JWT Authentication for Login

 The Vue 3 and the Angular Clients are hosted at GitHub Pages